August 17, 2021

-When you purchase one of our lovingly crafted pendants, be sure to take a look at the belly of the horse.
+When you purchase one of our lovingly crafted pendants in solid 9ct or 18ct gold, be sure to take a look at the belly of the horse.
 There you'll find the initials' WHC' alongside the fineness and assay office mark.

 This is our own specially-registered sponsor's hallmark, that shows your jewellery has been created by Wild Horse Club.